TamaLab/xfel-fitting-gmm/README.md

 ## NOTES

-Tested with python2.7, anaconda environment only.
-May not work correctly with python3.
+Tested with python 2.7, anaconda environment only.
+May not work correctly with python 3.

 ## LICENSING